AriFordsham/GHCWiki/supercompilation.md

     - (Given no cycle in imports) Perhaps the things we can not inline should be put at the top level in the same module, and the old module discarded?

-- Can we improve the homeomorphic embedding so that append xs xs is not embedded in append xs ys?
+- Can we improve the homeomorphic embedding so that append xs xs is not embedded in append xs ys? **Done**

 - [ http://hackage.haskell.org/trac/ghc/ticket/2598](http://hackage.haskell.org/trac/ghc/ticket/2598)